Overview

 Home help services need not be provided by the HSEs.
 The HSE may provide home health services directly or under arrangements with voluntary organizations.
 The services are generally available free to Medical Card holders.
 Others may be provided with services on the basis of making a contribution.

-In principle the service may be provided to any person.
+In principle, the service may be provided to any person.
 In practice, older persons, persons with families with small children or where a parent has died, who is seriously ill or persons with disabilities may be provided with the service.

 Home helps assist with normal household tasks.
 They may assist with personal care.
 Persons with Medical Cards may be required to make a contribution.
 Where persons are not eligible, there may be an obligation to pay a greater portion of the costs.

 The arrangements will be agreed upon between the beneficiary and the HSE.
-The type of work would depend on the circumstance and needs.
+The type of work would depend on the circumstances and needs.
 Home help may be available when parents are dead or seriously ill.
 Each application is considered on its merits.
 In practice, the service is largely confined to older people or where there is a deceased or very ill parent.